 Working at the Pentagon that day, in Veteran Affairs, was 69 year Max Bielke.
 Max, who was the deputy chief of the Retirement Services Division, was called a quiet and introspective guy.
 He was a big guy of German heritage, who grew up near Alexandria, Minnesota on a small farm.
 Max really cared about veterans and was instrumental in getting TRICARE passed by Congress, thanks to his hard work, attention to detail, and willingness to testify before nearly endless committees.

 The Russians call our involvement and subsequent departure in Afghanistan an "irony" reminiscent of a second Vietnam, and perhaps it is.
-However, what I find to be more of an irony is the fact that the last soldier to leave Vietnam, who spent the rest of his life trying to help fellow veterans, should be a victim of a terrorist hijacking which triggered our involvement in a new kind of war; this one in Afghanistan.
-So, perhaps Vietnam and Afghanistan have more in common than not.
+However, what I find to be more of an irony is the fact that the last soldier to leave Vietnam, who spent the rest of his life trying to help fellow veterans, should be a victim of a terrorist hijacking which triggered our involvement in another war; this one in Afghanistan.
+So, perhaps Vietnam and Afghanistan may have more in common than not.